Colleges scramble to ensure NIL deals are safe, compliant

 And what about shoe deals?

-An athlete at Baylor couldn’t sign an endorsement deal with a competitor of school sponsor Nike under a brand-new Texas NIL law.
-However, Tennessee athletes can, providing they don’t wear the competitor’s brand — say Under Armour or Adidas — while participating in school activities.
+An athlete at Baylor couldn’t sign an endorsement deal with a competitor of school sponsor Nike under a new Texas law.
+Tennessee athletes can, providing they don’t wear the competitor’s brand – say, Under Armour or Adidas – while participating in school activities.

-And there are many more questions to be resolved, including whether schools with significantly more marketing resources could impact an athlete’s decision in recruiting, thus putting more distance between the haves and have-nots.
+There are many questions to be resolved, including whether schools with deep marketing resources will become more attractive to recruits, putting more distance between the haves and have-nots.
+But for now, athletes and their compliance officers are still sorting through the basics.

 ”The bottom line here is student-athletes have to take it upon themselves to step into this phase and educate themselves and think through this and do the right thing, while understanding the implications and all of the things that come with this new opportunity,” Clunie said. ”For (schools), the work is less about helping them get opportunities but more about making sure if they’re going about the opportunities in the right way.”